-EMNet involves 245 medical centers: 194 US and 41 International.
-Additional sites have completed EMNet surveys.
-The network focuses on three areas:
+EMNet involves 245 medical centers: 204 US and 41 International.
+Thousands of additional sites have completed EMNet surveys.
+The network includes three programs:

-1) Respiratory/allergy emergencies, through the Multicenter Airway Research Collaboration (MARC).
-MARC is an international research network focusing on asthma, COPD, anaphylaxis, pneumonia and other airway disorders.
+1) Multicenter Airway Research Collaboration (MARC) is an international research network focusing on respiratory/allergy emergencies such as asthma, COPD, anaphylaxis, bronchiolitis and other similar disorders.

 All EMNet programs are based at the EMNet Coordinating Center (ECC) at the Massachusetts General Hospital in Boston.
-Dr. Carlos Camargo founded all programs, directs the ECC, and chairs the EMNet Steering Committee.
-Members of the EMNet Coordinating Center include Janice Espinola, M. Kamal Faridi, Catalina Gimenez-Zapiola, Erica Ruggles, Ashley Sullivan, Daphne Suzin, and Courtney Tierney.
-Members of the 2014-16 EMNet Steering Committee are Jeff Caterino, Sunday Clark, Robert Freishtat, Jonathan Mansbach, and Ashley Sullivan.
-For further information about these programs or affiliated activities (e.g., NHAMCS analyses) please see visit our detailed about page, or an overview in PowerPoint.
+Dr. Carlos Camargo founded all programs, is the EMNet Division Chief, and chairs the EMNet Steering Committee.
+Ashley Sullivan is the Director of the ECC.
+Investigators include Kohei Hasegawa, Maggie Samuels-Kalow, Susan Wilcox, and Kori Zachrison.
+Members of the 2018-20 EMNet Steering Committee are Jeff Caterino, Sunday Clark, Kohei Hasegawa, Robert Freishtat, and Jonathan Mansbach.
+For an overview in PowerPoint, please click here.
+For further information, please contact us.